Can I Sue A Business if Their Employee Injured Me in a Car Accident?

 When another driver causes an accident that results in your injury, it is common knowledge that you are entitled to pursue legal action against them.
 What if that driver was in a company vehicle?
 In certain situations, you have the right to seek compensation from their employer as well.
 This is through a legal theory known as vicarious liability.

 The idea of vicarious liability is straightforward.
 If an employee of a company injures you while they are working, you could pursue damages from both parties.
 This is valuable, as companies are more likely to have robust insurance coverage compared to their drivers.
-A car accident attorney in New York could advise you if this legal theory could apply in your accident.
+Our New York City car accident lawyers can advise you if this legal theory could apply in your accident.

 Understanding vicarious liability